hobbymachinist/els/docs/els.md

 16. Set position as maximum limit (only for manual turning)
 17. Jog to minimum (only available in manual operations)
 17. Jog to maximum (only available in manual operations)

-## DRO

-Supports TTL optical DROs.
-Defaults to the commonly available 5uM resolution versions.
-The DRO module only supports half the resolution along Z axis 10uM (0.01mm) to avoid the overhead of processing an additional interrupt.
-This seems to be enough for my needs.

 ## Lathe Functions